semeval2026task2/SemEval-2026-Task2/documentation-ui/public/docs/organizers.md

 # Task Organizers
 ---

-If you have any questions, please contact us at: [semeval2026task2@googlegroups.com](mailto:semeval2026task2@googlegroups.com)
+If you have any questions, please contact us at:
+<a href="mailto:semeval2026task2@googlegroups.com">semeval2026task2@googlegroups.com</a>

 <div class="organizer-grid">

 <figure>